-How Many BTU of Heating Do I Need?
+How Many BTU of Heating Per Square Foot Do I Need?

 That’s an important question to get a right answer to.
-A furnace that is too small won’t adequately heat your home on the coldest winter days.
-Rooms furthest from the furnace might become uncomfortably cool spots in your house.
+A furnace or space heater that is too small won’t adequately heat your home on the coldest winter days.
+Rooms furthest from the heater might become uncomfortably cool spots in your house.

 A furnace that is too large will waste energy and create warm spots at grates near the furnace before the cycle ends.

-This list showing heating BTU per square foot is taken from our PickHVAC Furnace Reviews, Prices and Buying Guide:
+This list showing heating BTU per square foot is taken from our PickHVAC Furnace Ultimate Guide: